 Saul was still in his sins after praying and fasting for three days

-Even though Saul had seen Jesus on the road to Damascus and was praying and fasting for three days (Act 9:9, 11), he was still in his sins.
+Even though Saul had seen Jesus on the road to Damascus and had been praying and fasting for three days (Act 9:9, 11), he was still in his sins.
 Ananias told him to be immersed and in so doing his sins would be washed away (Act 22:16).
 Here again we see the removal of sins connected with immersion.
 It was during Saul’s immersion that the Holy Spirit washed away his sins.
 We have several clear cut statements in Scripture related to the indwelling of the Spirit and the removal of our sins.

 Deniers have an insurmountable theological obstacle